Healthy ways to deal with stress so it doesn’t sabotage your weight loss

 Have you ever been curious about how to distract yourself from stress?
 Research shows that healthier distractions such as spending time engaged in a hobby can help decrease chronic stress.
 When’s the last time you allowed yourself a few hours to dust off that old hobby?
 Find a leisure-time activity that provides you with something positive in return for your time and effort.
 For example, gardening is a perfect way to get outside in the fresh air and burn calories.

-For other hobby, ideas check out: https://daringtolivefully.com/hobbies-to-improve-your-life
+For other hobby ideas check out: https://daringtolivefully.com/hobbies-to-improve-your-life.

-Finally, if you know you tend to snack when stress levels rise, strive to keep your refrigerator stocked with low-calorie vegetables.
-Almost all non-starchy veggies fall into this category-e.g., baby carrots, celery, peppers, green leafy veggies, broccoli, etc. They are so low in calories that you can munch without incurring real caloric damage.
+Finally, if you know you tend to snack when stress levels rise, keep your refrigerator stocked with low-calorie vegetables.
+Almost all non-starchy veggies fall into this category–e.g., baby carrots, celery, peppers, green leafy veggies, broccoli, etc. They are so low in calories that you can munch without incurring real caloric damage.
 Plus, you'll rack up lots of vitamins and minerals with such colorful, crunchy, and healthy snacks.
-Just watch what you put on the veggies-many dips and dressings are high in calories, while herbs and spices are essentially calories-free.
+Just watch what you put on the veggies–many dips and dressings are high in calories, while herbs and spices are essentially calorie-free.

 Need some inspiration when it comes to snacking?
 MyNetDiary has you covered with these healthy immune-boosting snack ideas.

 Stress is a natural part of life.
 Yet, chronic stress has been correlated with weight gain.
 Experiment with getting outside, connecting with friends, or reconnecting with an old hobby or starting a new one are just a few of the many healthy ways to deal with stress.
 You are worth it!